 For the low-flexibility benchmark, the fraction of firms with flexible prices is $\omega^f = 0.027$.
 The maximal fixed cost of changing prices is B = 0.012, which corresponds to 6.0 percent of labor hours.
 The productivity levels are given by $e_k \in \{0.83, 0.92, 0.96, 1.0, 1.04, 1.08, 1.22\}$.
 The dispersion in productivity appears at first glance to be rather large.
-Note, however, that while there is no direct mapping between the products in our model and plants in the literature on the relative productivity of plants, productivity displays considerably less dispersion than that found when looking at plants.
-For example, Foster, Haltiwanger, and
+Note, however, that while there is no direct mapping between the products in our model and plants, our productivity process displays considerably less dispersion than has been found in the literature on the productivity of plants.
+For example, Foster, Haltiwanger, and Krizan (2006)